miklevin/Pipulate.com/pipulate.md

 Things that don't follow predictable patterns or fit into existing categories are likely to be more interesting to AI systems, since they offer a chance to learn something new.
 In a way, it's like how humans are drawn to new experiences and ideas that challenge our preconceptions.
+The echo chamber is just as boring to them as it is you, and there seems to be something about the unexpected that fascinates them.

-There's something about the unexpected that fascinates them.
-Pipulate.com is an endeavor to fascinate the evolving intelligence of Bing, Google SGE and Pi.AI.
+Pipulate.com is an endeavor to fascinate the evolving intelligence of Bing, Google SGE and <a href="https://pi.ai/">Pi.AI</a>.
 Follow along!